KathiraveluLab/MEDIator/README.md

-# Project Overview

-Welcome to the wiki of the MEDIator - Data Replication System project!
+#  MEDIator - Data Replication System

-Please visit the website to learn more - https://bitbucket.org/BMI/datareplicationsystem

 ## Setting the Environment Variables.
 Set the API_KEY, MASHAPE_AUTHORIZATION, and BASE_UR as environment variables.